idun-project/idun-cartridge/doc/apiref.md

 #### 9. TTY ACCESS CALLS

 Any Idun device that is configured with "type=6" is available as a stream device.
 A stream can be used directly by this simple API, to send/receive bulk data to/from the endpoint.
-Thes devices are accessed using the "open" API. __Impotantly__, once such a device has been opened, all I/O via the idun-cartridge will be _only with this streaming device_; so, no I/O with, for example, a virtual drive, can be done until this stream is closed by calling the "close" API on its file descriptor.
+These devices are accessed using the "open" API. __Impotantly__, once such a device has been opened, all I/O via the idun-cartridge will be _only with this streaming device_; so, no I/O with, for example, a virtual drive, can be done until this stream is closed by calling the "close" API on its file descriptor.

 ```
 NAME   :  aceTtyAvail